 Six Things Every Safety Manager Needs to Know About Safety Incentive Programs

-So far, 2018 has been a tightrope walk between driver shortages and increased safety concerns for safety managers and fleet safety directors.
+Fleets walk a tightrope between driver shortages and increased safety concerns from safety managers and fleet safety directors.
 Safety incentive programs provide the perfect solution for reducing incidents and rewarding drivers.
 But how can safety managers gauge how their drivers are performing, and then either coach or reward them appropriately?

 One of our clients has had success using SureCam to run a quarterly incentive program based on a simple driver scorecard.
 The driver with the best score at the end of the quarter is awarded a bonus.
 Click here to download a free white paper to learn more about safety incentive program best practices.

 WHAT TYPE OF SAFETY INCENTIVE PROGRAM WOULD WORK BEST FOR YOUR FLEET?
-HERE ARE THE 6 THINGS THAT EVERY SAFETY MANAGER NEEDS TO KNOW BEFORE ROLLING OUT A NEW SAFETY INCENTIVE PROGRAM IN 2018.
+HERE ARE THE 6 THINGS THAT EVERY SAFETY MANAGER NEEDS TO KNOW BEFORE ROLLING OUT A NEW SAFETY INCENTIVE PROGRAM.